-Downloadable version: Stroke Foundation 2022
+Downloadable version: Stroke Foundation 2024 version

 Our purpose is to help people who have had a stroke to improve their quality of life.